-To support growth in the Romford Strategic Development Area and to assist in ensuring it is a successful place to live the Council will work with developers and service providers to ensure the delivery of:
+To support growth in the Romford Strategic Development Area and to assist in ensuring it is a successful place to live, the Council will work with developers and service providers to ensure the delivery of:

-- xviii.
-Romford Leisure Centre - xix.
+xviii.
+Romford Leisure Centre

+- xix.
 New and enhanced public open spaces - xx.
 A new health hub, including the sexual health services relocated from Queens Hospital; - xxi.
 Additional school places in line with the Council's Commissioning Plan and Schools Expansion Programme over the Plan period; - xxii.
-Additional primary school provision equivalent to 3 forms of entry (FE) in the first 5 years of the Plan and a further 6FE need for primary school places beyond the first five years. - xxiii.
+Additional primary school provision equivalent to 3 forms of entry (FE) in the first 5 years of the Plan and a further 6FE need for primary school places beyond the first five years.
+A 3 form of entry primary school (630 places) has been approved on the Bridge Close development site and the new school should be sufficient to meet demand for the additional primary places needed over the next five years.
+A further 6FE need for primary school places beyond the first five years - xxiii.
 A 6/8FE secondary school in the second phase of the Plan period (5-10 years);.